mmarkin/GPS-NTP-Timeserver/README.md

 ![intFront_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorFront2.JPG)

-With the antenna shown and an acrylic top for the enclosure the GPS reception is good even indoors.
+With the antenna shown the GPS reception is good even indoors not near a window on the ground floor of a two-story wood frame building.

 ![intBack_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorBack.JPG)